Central Zone Fishing

 Cougar are present throughout the Maury, Ochoco, and Grizzly units.
 The Maury and Ochoco units are recommended because of their greater amounts of public lands and better accessibility.
-Remember cougars must be checked in at an ODFW office within 10 days of harvest.
+Cougars must be checked in at an ODFW office within 10 days of harvest.
 Please consult the synopsis for all required parts and be sure to call first to make an appointment.

 THE DALLES DISTRICT

 Spring Bear – Controlled Spring Bear Open April 1st – May 31st.
 With spring weather arriving, bears activity should increase giving hunters an opportunity for some pre-season scouting.
 Hunters should focus on clear-cuts, meadows and grassy slopes where bears are feeding on fresh tender shoots of grasses and forbs.
 Good optics and patience glassing these areas are key to a successful hunt.

 White River Unit- Bear numbers are good in the White River unit.
 Despite healthy bear numbers, success rates have been fairly low in the spring and hunters tend to have a tough time finding bears for this hunt.
 The edges of the major drainages, such as the White River, Badger and Tygh Creeks, should be good places to find bears in the eastern edge of the unit.
 Areas south of Mosier provide plenty of open areas in the northwestern portion of the unit.

 Hood Unit- Bear densities are good in the Hood Unit.
 Focus on higher elevation areas with grassy slopes and good vantage points.